greenpau/caddy-auth-portal/README.md

 ECDSA key pair for signing and verification of tokens.
 The key pair changes with each restart of the plugin.

-In this case, there is no need to define `crypto key` directive in `jwt` plugin because the two plugins would know about the keypair.
+In this case, there is no need to define `crypto key` directive in `authorize` plugin because the two plugins would know about the keypair.

 This is a perfect option for standalone servers.